 Answer: Effective receivables management needs to start from the top.
 Leadership needs to have the ability to tell the attorneys to address their collections, but also understand the need to use other resources to help them achieve results.
 To begin, firm leadership needs to perform a self-evaluation to figure out what the firm is doing right and what you could be doing better.
 It needs to do a thorough self-assessment of the firm's A/R management practices and procedures.
 Take stock of what you are doing - and why - and evaluate what is and is not working.
 Look at everything, including how your firm historically has managed its receivables, to determine where changes need to be made based on today's legal profession and how clients pay.
+Also, determine how much e-billing makes up your accounts receivable and how effective your firm is at getting them collected.
 An important aspect of this is assessing whether you have the right people, with the right skills, in place to do the job.
 This involves two groups - attorneys and A/R staff.
 Understand that everyone managing receivables must be held to high standards of accountability to ensure progress is being made.